melizalab/arfx/README.rst

 We typically run this command before starting spike sorting to create a copy of the recording for archival.

+From GUI 0.6 on, a session directory may hold more than one ``experimentN/recordingM``.
+Each becomes its own entry, named for the session and its place within it, and each is timestamped from the wall-clock time in its own ``sync_messages.txt`` rather than from the session directory name, which gives only the start of the first recording.
+Older recordings have one recording per directory and no wall-clock time recorded, so they take the timestamp from the directory name.

 arfx-collect-sampled
 ~~~~~~~~~~~~~~~~~~~~